One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 Rather than a traditional banking experience in a local branch, customers interact with internet banks from a computer or mobile device.

-This means the ability for mobile check deposit, person-to-person transfers through Zelle®, custom balance alerts, the ability to freeze your debit card, request checks to be sent to pay bills, set up automatic transfers to your savings account, and more.
+This means the ability to deposit checks on your phone, make person-to-person transfers through Zelle®, get custom balance alerts, freeze your debit card, request checks to be sent to pay bills, set up automatic transfers to your savings account, and more.

 Are online banks legit?

-All of the banks in this post are FDIC-insured just like the big national banks.
+All of the banks in this post are FDIC-insured.
 And, since these banks operate exclusively online, online bank security tends to be top-notch.

 In fact, in some ways, online accounts can be safer than conventional accounts. eStatements and the elimination of paper checks prevent some of the traditional opportunities for fraud.